LingDong-/r1b/README.md

 r1b contains a low-level minimalistic 3D engine.
 It is capable of rendering triangle meshes with and without wireframe, with flat shading (pattern fill) and lambertian shading (dither).
 The perspective camera is fixed at (0,0,0) with adjustable focal length.
 There're a set of builtin primitives such as 3d triangles, 3d lines, cubes, spheres, cylinders and cones, and the user can acquire more by either loading a model file in wavefront .obj format, or procedurally generate one.
 Many transformation matrix utilities such as rotation, translation, scaling are also provided for convenience.

-Let's start with a sphere with flat shading
+Let's start with a sphere with flat shading (Fig. 12):

 ```c
 r1b_im_t im = r1b_zeros(384,384); // the image to render onto